 Harry Josephine Giles’s work was shortlisted for the Edwin Morgan Poetry Prize in 2014 and 2016.
 Their debut collection, Tonguit tongue-it) was published by Freight in 2015 and shortlisted for the Forward Foundation’s Felix Dennis Prize for Best First Collection.

 Glasgow-based Sophie Collins was one of the shortlisted poets for the Edwin Morgan Award in 2016.
 Her debut collection, Who Is Mary Sue?, came out from Faber in 2018, and was a Poetry Book Society Choice, winning the Michael Murphy Memorial Prize in 2019.

 Nadine Aisha Jassat was one of the shortlisted poets for the Edwin Morgan Poetry Award in 2018.
 Her collection Let Me Tell You This, described by the Makar Jackie Kay as ‘a punchy and powerful debut’, was published by 404 Ink in 2019.

 Niall Campbell was the first winner of the Edwin Morgan Poetry Award with his collection [not pamphlet] Moontide: it was also shortlisted for the Forward Prize for Best First Collection and won the Saltire Award for best first book.

-Alycia Pirmohamed, who lives in Edinburgh, won this year’s Edwin Morgan Poetry Award.
-Her new collection, Hinge, published by ignition press, is the Poetry Book Society pamphlet collection choice for summer 2020.
+Alycia Pirmohamed, who lives in Edinburgh, won the 2020 Edwin Morgan Poetry Award.
+Her new collection, Hinge, published by Ignition Press, is the Poetry Book Society pamphlet collection choice for summer 2020.